jamessimone/james-coding-blog/posts/lwc-composable-modal.md

   }

   _getFocusableElements() {
-    //a not obvious distinct between slotted components
-    //and the rest of the component's markup:
-    //markup injected by slot appears with this.querySelector
-    //or this.querySelectorAll; all other markup for a component
+    /*a not obvious distinct between slotted components and the rest of the component's markup: markup injected by slot appears with this.querySelector or this.querySelectorAll; all other markup for a component appears with this.template.querySelector/querySelectorAll.
-    //appears with this.template.querySelector/querySelectorAll.
-    //unfortunately, at the present moment I cannot use the focusable
-    //elements returned by this.querySelectorAll, because this.template.activeElement
+      unfortunately, at the present moment I cannot use the focusable elements returned by this.querySelectorAll, because this.template.activeElement
-    //is not set when markup injected via slot is focused.
-I have filed
-    //an issue on the LWC github (https://github.com/salesforce/lwc/issues/1923)
-    //and will fix the below lines once the issue has been resolved
+      is not set when markup injected via slot is focused.
+I have filed an issue on the LWC github (https://github.com/salesforce/lwc/issues/1923) and will fix the below lines once the issue has been resolved

-    //const potentialElems = [...this.querySelectorAll(FOCUSABLE_ELEMENTS)];
+      const potentialElems = [...this.querySelectorAll(FOCUSABLE_ELEMENTS)];
-    //potentialElems.push(
+      potentialElems.push(
-    //    ...this.template.querySelectorAll(FOCUSABLE_ELEMENTS)
+          ...this.template.querySelectorAll(FOCUSABLE_ELEMENTS)
-    //);
+      ); */

     const potentialElems = [
       ...this.template.querySelectorAll(FOCUSABLE_ELEMENTS),